babynus/projeqtor/branches/V7.1/projeqtor/docs/user/Gantt.rst

 .. rubric:: 2 - Reorder planning elements

 * The selector |buttonIconDrag| allows to reorder the planning elements.
+ Ability to move multiple tasks at one time from one location to another using the key control to select the lines and then dragging and dropping them.

 .. rubric:: 3 - Indenting element